-- (1) A work group is to be determined by negotiation and agreement between: - (a) the person conducting the business or undertaking; and - (b) the workers who will form the work group or their representatives.

-- (2) The person conducting the business or undertaking must take all reasonable steps to commence negotiations with the workers within 14 days after a request is made under section 50. - (3) The purpose of the negotiations is to determine: - (a) the number and composition of work groups to be represented by health and safety representatives; and - (b) the number of health and safety representatives and deputy health and safety representatives (if any) to be elected; and - (c) the workplace or workplaces to which the work groups will apply. - (4) The parties to an agreement concerning the determination of a work group or groups may, at any time, negotiate a variation of the agreement. - (5) The person conducting the business or undertaking must, if asked by a worker, negotiate with the worker's representative in negotiations under this section (including negotiations for a variation of an agreement) and must not exclude the representative from those negotiations.
+- (1) A work group is to be determined by negotiation and agreement between: - (a) the person conducting the business or undertaking, and - (b) the workers who will form the work group or their representatives. - (2) The person conducting the business or undertaking must take all reasonable steps to commence negotiations with the workers within 14 days after a request is made under section 50. - (3) The purpose of the negotiations is to determine: - (a) the number and composition of work groups to be represented by health and safety representatives, and - (b) the number of health and safety representatives and deputy health and safety representatives (if any) to be elected, and - (c) the workplace or workplaces to which the work groups will apply, and - (d) the businesses or undertakings to which the work groups will apply. - (4) The parties to an agreement concerning the determination of a work group or groups may, at any time, negotiate a variation of the agreement. - (5) The person conducting the business or undertaking must, if asked by a worker, negotiate with the worker's representative in negotiations under this section (including negotiations for a variation of an agreement) and must not exclude the representative from those negotiations.

-- (a) in the case of an individual \$10 000; or - (b) in the case of a body corporate \$50 000.
+- (a) in the case of an individual-\$10,000, or - (b) in the case of a body corporate-\$50,000. - (6) The regulations may prescribe the matters that must be taken into account in negotiations for and determination of work groups and variations of agreements concerning work groups.